eoncarlyle/januaryplayground/README.md

 ```

 - Inside of `useEffect`, define `onopen`, `onmessage`, `onerror`, `oneclose`, and a component cleanup lambda to close any open sockets on unmount
-  - Websocket lifecycle does not require the nesting that has been implemented in the hook
+  - Websocket lifecycle means that the nesting in the hook is unnecessary
   - Can `if(socket) return;` at top of `useEffect`